 Huntsman used charcoal to introduce carbon to the production process, and in doing so, discovered one of the most important advances in modern steel production.

-Today mines worldwide produce more than 2.2 billion metric tons of usable iron ore, which contain about 1.4 billion metric tons of iron.
+Today mines worldwide produce more than 2.2 billion metric tons of usable iron ore, which contains about 1.4 billion metric tons of iron.

 With steel being a critical material in buildings, infrastructure, mechanical equipment, and automobiles, iron ore is an important global commodity.